 An incomplete grade will be assigned only when the instructor determines that the student's work is of passing quality but incomplete for a good cause.
 Students and instructors are required to complete the Instructor's Report of Assignment of Grade "Incomplete," which can be requested from the Graduate Program Coordinator.
 The complete form must be submitted to the Graduate Program Coordinator for record keeping.
-Students must remove the incomplete grade before the end of their third succeeding quarter of academic residence (quarters in which the student is on PELP or has withdrawn from the university do not count in the three-quarter total).
+Stu- dents must remove the incomplete grade before the end of their third succeeding quarter of academic residence (quarters in which the student is on PELP or has withdrawn from the university do not count in the three-quarter total).
 If the incomplete is not removed by the end of the specified time, it becomes an F (0 grade points) on the student's record and may not be made up without a time extension.

-A student may request an extension of the three-quarter time limit by petitioning the Dean of Graduate Studies using the Time Extension Request (GS335): https://grad.ucda-vis.edu/sites/default/files/upload/files/current-students/gs335-filing-fee-time-extension-request.pdf.
-This petition requires the instructor and Graduate Advisor's approval.
+A student may request an extension of the three-quarter time limit by petitioning the Dean of Graduate Studies using the Incomplete Grade Extension Request (GS335): https://ucdavis.app.box.com/v/IncompleteGradeExtension.